gosplat/gosplat/README.md

 - `-a` - Sets hitrate or "accuracy" of gosplat's analysis, the lower the higher hitrate on proposed mismatches
 - `-ns` - Turning on naming suggestions if a proposed mismatch from model is accepted as an error

+# Preprocessing/training
+If you want to override the model that's currently available, or further build upon it in training, the preprocessor used in to train GOSPLAT's model can be found in https://github.com/Gabriel-Ivarsson/gosplat-preprocessor.

 # Shout out to the Gensim library we used
  - If you want to check it out you can do so here: https://radimrehurek.com/gensim/